VasanthaThaduru/titanic-survival-prediction/README.md

 # titanic-survival-prediction
-A machine learning project predicting Titanic passenger survival using Python, Pandas, and Scikit-learn.This is my first project
+A machine learning project predicting Titanic passenger survival using Python, Pandas, and Scikit-learn.This is my first project which shows 80% accuracy

 🚢 Titanic Survival Prediction

 This project predicts whether a passenger survived the Titanic disaster using Machine Learning.